shadeslayer/SyncEvolution/README.rst

   layout and rename the <config> into <config>.old to prevent accidental use of the old configuration.
 WARNING: old SyncEvolution releases cannot use the new configuration!

   The switch can also be used to migrate a configuration in the current configuration directory: this preserves all property values, discards obsolete properties and sets all comments exactly as if the configuration had been created from scratch.
 WARNING: custom comments in the configuration are not preserved.

   --migrate implies --configure and can be combined with modifying properties.

+\--print-items
+  Shows all existing items using one line per item using the format "<luid>[: <short description>]".
+Whether the description is available depends on the backend and the kind of data that it stores.

+\--export
+  Writes all items in the source or all items whose <luid> is given into a directory if the --export parameter exists and is a directory.
+The <luid> of each item is used as file name.
+Otherwise it creates a new file under that name and writes the selected items separated by the chosen delimiter string. stdout can be selected with a dash.

+  The default delimiter are two newline characters for a blank line.
+This works for vCard 3.0 and iCalendar 2.0, which never contain blank lines.
+  Because items may or may not end in a newline, as a special case the initial newline of a delimiter is skipped if the item ends in a newline.

+\--import
+  Adds all items found in the directory or input file to the source.
+When reading from a directory, each file is treated as one item.
+Otherwise the input is split at the chosen delimiter. "none" as delimiter disables splitting of the input.

+\--update
+  Overwrites the content of existing items.
+When updating from a directory, the name of each file is taken as its luid.
+When updating from file or stdin, the number of luids given on the command line must match with the number of items in the input.

+\--delete-items
+  Removes the specified items from the source.
+Most backends print some progress information about this, but besides that, no further output is produced.
+Trying to remove an item which does not exist typically leads to an ERROR message, but is not reflected in a non-zero result of the command line invocation itself because the situation is not reported as an error by backends (removal of non-existent items is not an error in SyncML).

 --sync-property|-y <property>=<value>|<property>=?|?
   Overrides a source-independent configuration property for the current synchronization run or permanently when --configure is used to update the configuration.
 Can be used multiple times.
 Specifying an unused property will trigger an error message.

   When using the configuration layout introduced with 1.0, some of the sync properties are shared between peers, for example the directory where sessions are logged.
 Permanently changing such a shared